aminnausin/cedar-ui/apps/www/src/content/docs/introduction.md

 </AccordionTrigger>
 <AccordionContent>

-This port is built to be used with Vue/Nuxt.
+This is strictly a Vue library.

 </AccordionContent>
 </AccordionItem>